-This Classic Southern Fried Okra Recipe features fresh okra breaded in the most flavorful coating then fried until golden brown creating a perfect crunchy texture!
+This Southern Fried Okra Recipe features fresh okra breaded in the most flavorful coating then fried until golden brown creating a perfect crunchy texture!
 This is one of the best okra recipes around!!!
 Typically served with Fried Catfish, this is truly an amazing comfort side dish.

 Or thinking about pairing Fried Okra with other Southern side dishes like Fried Pickles, Fried Green Tomatoes, Collard Greens and Southern Fried Corn for a Soul Food vegetarian treat that will knock your socks off!